couchbase-partners/google-gcp-marketplace-k8s-example/couchbase/README.md

 *TODO: link to solution details page*

-## Command line instructions

-First you need to setup gcloud

-### Prerequisites
+### Command-line instructions

-#### Acquire License

-The Couchbase Autnomous Operator is currently in beta.
-There is no cost to use it at this time.
-The Couchbase Clusters you use.
-Require your own [licenses](https://www.couchbase.com/legal/agreements#ProductLicenses).

 There are some steps that you we have to complete before we can get to installing Couchbase in the Marketplace.
 It is important to know there will be some command line work as we will be using the Couchbase Admin WebUI to manage the clusters.
 This means you **can not use the cloud shell** to complete all steps.

-### UI Deployments
+### Google Cloud MarketPlace UI Deployments

-For those using the __Kubernetes Apps MarketPlace UI__ to deploy, only need to follow select sections:
+For those using the __Google Cloud MarketPlace UI__ to deploy, only need to follow select sections:

 Tool dependencies: